Current Meeting

 Exhibition Manager: Julie Sobolewski

-Student Coordinator: Brijonnay Madrigal
+Student Coordinator: Brijonnay Madrigal, ASA; Adrian Morris, AAS

 PCO: Arinex